susisu/Twitter-for-AS3/README_en.md

 Twitter for AS3
 ===============

-Let you use the Twitter API with ActionScript 3.

 #Note
 * This is an unofficial project.
 Don't ask your questions to the Twitter official.
 * [as3crypto](http://code.google.com/p/as3crypto/) is required.